-The Center for Korean Studies at the University of Hawai‘i at Mānoa is now accepting applications for the spring 2017 Core University Graduate Scholarship.
+The Center for Korean Studies at the University of Hawai‘i at Mānoa is now accepting applications for the spring 2019 Core University Graduate Scholarship.
 This scholarship is to apply toward tuition and student fees only.
-UH Mānoa graduate students with a focus on Korean studies are highly encouraged to apply.
+UH Mānoa graduate students with a focus on Korean studies are encouraged to apply.

 Follow this link to download a copy of the scholarship application form.
 In addition to the completed form, applications must include a two‐page essay addressing academic plans and major/focus and how they relate to Korean studies; copies of academic transcripts; and two letters of recommendation (see the application form for details).
 Only fully completed applications with all supporting documentation will be considered.

 Applications and supporting documents must be sent to the address below:

 Center for Korean Studies, UHM Attn: Kortne Oshiro‐Chin 1881 East‐West Rd., Rm 208 Honolulu, HI 96822

 Hand‐delivered applications must be received by Wednesday, November 14, 2018, 4:00 p.m., HST.
 If mailed, applications must be postmarked by November 10, 2018.
 E‐mail applications will not be accepted.

 For further information, contact Kortne Oshiro‐Chin at firstname.lastname@example.org or telephone (808) 956‑2212.

 This scholarship is supported by a Core University Program for Korean Studies Grant through the Ministry of Education of the Republic of Korea and the Korean Studies Promotion Service of the Academy of Korean Studies (AKS‐2015‐OLU‐2250005).